chakra-ui/zag/docs/getting-started.md

 })
 ```

+#### Why the need for `normalizeProps`?

+Most JSX framework use a different naming convention for their JSX attributes.
+For example, in React, the keydown
+listener property is`onKeyDown` while in vue the correct property is `onKeydown`.
+These little nuances between
+frameworks is handled for you automatically.

 ### **Usage with Solid.js**

 We love Solid.js and added support to use the machines in it.
 Here's what you need to do: